As a toddler, Wendi Lou Lee starred in one of the most unforgettable Christian and family-friendly television shows: “Little House on the Prairie.”

 Lee said she never felt she had a strong faith story, and felt it was pretty typical.
 But her experience did, indeed, offer up lessons for others to learn.

 Want to see other classic shows and movies?
 Check out this list.
-And if you’re looking for more faith and family-friendly content, head on over to Pure Flix and sign up for your one-month free trial to stream thousands of movies, TV shows and more.
+And if you’re looking for more faith and family-friendly content, head on over to Pure Flix and sign up for your free trial to stream thousands of movies, TV shows and more.